Syed007Hassan/Syed007Hassan/README.md

 </p>

 - 👨‍💻 I’m currently working on **Node/React/Nest/Angular/Flask**. 🐦🔧
+- 🚀 Additionally, I'm immersing myself in the art of **System Design**. ⚙️
 - 📚 I’m more interested in **Backend** technologies. 📤
-- 💪🏼 Future Goals: Learn more cutting-edge technologies. 🌌
+- 💪🏼 Future Goals: Dedicate more time to contributing to **Open-Source** technologies. 🌌
 - ⚡ Fun fact: I love to use **HashMap** and **HashSet**. #️⃣

 <p>